cleung23/Portfolio/README.md

 # Portfolio
 Hello, my name is Christina Leung.
 I am a data analyst / data scientist.
 My career taget is to leverage my extensive experience in data analysis and predictive modeling to drive impactful insights and strategic decisions within a dynamic organization.
 I aim to lead cross-functional teams in developing advanced analytical solutions, optimizing processes, and ultimately contributing to measurable business growth and innovation.
-Proven track record of reducing process times, predicting customer behavior, and enabling substantial financial growth.

 The following are some of my work samples:
 ## 1. Sample Power BI Dashboard